badlydrawnrob/elm-playground/elm-in-action/README.md

 - To what level do I want to learn programming?
 - How much do I care?

 Learning and teaching with programming takes quite a bit of breaking things down and moving up in small steps, so that the student understands what options they have, and how to write things more succinctly.
-Looking back at some of the [Racket lang challenges]() I've really forgotten quite a bit, and the functional examples seem a little long-winded.
+Looking back at some of the [Racket lang challenges](https://github.com/badlydrawnrob/racket-playground/issues/1) I've really forgotten quite a bit, and the functional examples seem a verbose and long-winded.

 - [ ] Which texts or online learning get it right?
 - [ ] How could you break down that learning for better Anki cards?